sercankulcu/sercankulcu.github.io/_memory/2010-07-13-a-little-farther.md

 Experience sometimes enters the car before the next passenger does.

 And once it is sitting beside you, even “a little farther” sounds longer.

+## Past A Little Farther

+The day probably looked forgettable from outside, which makes its survival more interesting.
+A minor detail can be more faithful than a grand summary.

+The object or phrase works like a handle on a drawer I did not know was still there.
+The memory does not ask to be important; it only asks not to be erased.

+Biraz daha ileri gitmek çoğu zaman karar gibi görünmez.
+Büyük bir irade yoktur; yalnızca yürüyüşün devam eden ivmesi, merakın küçük itmesi, dönmek için henüz çok erken olduğu hissi vardır.

+Ama hatırlanan şey tam da bu eşiğin kendisi olabilir.
+Geri dönmekle devam etmek arasındaki o masum mesafe. İnsan bazen hayatının küçük sapmalarını böyle başlatır.